-Effective July 1, 2005, additional amendments to the Second Amended Act were passed by the legislature and signed into law by the Governor (the "Third Amended Illinois Act").
+Effective July 1, 2005, additional amendments to the Second Amended Act were passed by the legislature and signed into law by the Governor, which we refer to as the Third Amended Illinois Act.
 Under the Third Amended Act, for an owner that admitted 1,000,000 persons or fewer in calendar year 2004, the admission tax is \$2.00 and for all other licensees it is \$3.00 per person admitted.
 Additionally, the wagering tax provisions were "rolled back" to the rates as defined in the Amended Act.
-Thus, the effective wager tax rates are: 15% of annual adjusted gross receipts up to and including \$25,000,000; 22.5% of annual adjusted gross receipts in excess of \$25,000,000 but not exceeding \$50,000,000; 27.5% of annual adjusted gross receipts in excess of \$50,000,000 but not exceeding \$75,000,000; 32.5% of annual adjusted gross receipts in excess of \$75,000,000 but not exceeding \$100,000,000; 37.5% of annual adjusted gross receipts in excess of \$100,000,000 but not exceeding \$150.000.000: 45% of annual adjusted gross receipts in excess of \$150.000.000 but not exceeding \$200.000.000; and \$50% of annual adjusted gross receipts in excess of \$200,000,000.
+Thus, the effective wager tax rates are: 15% of annual adjusted gross receipts up to and including \$25 million; 22.5% of annual adjusted gross receipts in excess of \$25 million but not exceeding \$50 million; 27.5% of annual adjusted gross receipts in excess of \$50 million but not exceeding \$75 million; 32.5% of annual adjusted gross receipts in excess of \$75 million but not exceeding \$100 million; 37.5% of annual adjusted gross receipts in excess of \$100 million but not exceeding \$150 million; 45% of annual adjusted gross receipts in excess of \$150 million but not exceeding \$200 million; and \$50% of annual adjusted gross receipts in excess of \$200 million, which we refer to as the Privilege Tax.
 In addition to payment of the above listed amounts, by June 15 of each year, each owner (other than an owner that admitted 1,000,000 or fewer persons in calendar year 2004) must pay to the Illinois Board the amount, if any, by which the base amount for the licensed owner exceeds the amount of tax paid pursuant to the Third Amended Act.
-The base amount for a riverboat in East Peoria is \$43,000,000.
+The base amount for a riverboat in East Peoria is \$43 million.
 This obligation terminates on the earliest of (i) July 1, 2007, (ii) the first day after the effective date of the Third Amended Act that riverboat gambling operations are conducted pursuant to a dormant license, (iii) the first day that riverboat gambling operations are conducted under the authority of an owners license that is in addition to the 10 owners licenses initially authorized, or (iv) the first day that a licensee under the Illinois Horse Racing Act of 1975 conducts gaming operations with slot machines or other electronic gaming devices.
 There have been legislative discussions that the current base amount may be adjusted upward as it does not incorporate the amount of tax paid by the riverboat to its local community.
 Any upward adjustment may be imposed retroactively to the effective date of the Third Amended Illinois Act.